WashingtonSTEM/Horizons_Public/README.md

 * Horizons/1.Data/Raw_Data/2025_Exports
 * Horizons/1.Data/Cleaned_Data/2024
 * Horizons/1.Data/Cleaned_Data/2025
-* Horizons/1.Data/Dashboard_Files
-    #DRAFT - FILES AND DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST
+* Horizons/1.Data/Dashboard_Files #DRAFT - FILES AND DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST

-2. Save the below files (found in the base of the Cleaned_Data folder of this repo) to your local 'Horizons/1.Data/Cleaned_Data/' folder.
-These datasets contain prepped historical data, not available in this format in their raw, public form.
+2. These datasets contain prepped historical data, not available in this format in their raw, public form.
+Save them to your local folders.

+A) Found in the base of the Cleaned_Data folder of this repo -> save to to your local 'Horizons/1.Data/Cleaned_Data/' folder:
 * 2023_IPEDS_long.csv
 * FAFSA 10yrs.csv
 * Sankey Template. xlsx
 * Regional_Analysis_Crosswalk.xlsx

-  Save these files (found in 1.Data/Cleaned_Data/2024 of this repo) to your local 'Horizons/1.Data/Cleaned_Data/2024' folder.
-These datasets contain prepped historical data, not available in this format in their raw, public form.
+B) Found in 1.Data/Cleaned_Data/2024 of this repo -> save to your local 'Horizons/1.Data/Cleaned_Data/2024' folder:
 * RC_SQSS_Clean.csv
 * RC_Graduation_Clean.csv
 * Horizon_Graduates.csv

+C) Found in 1.Data/Raw_Data/2025_Exports of this repo -> save to your local 'Horizons/1.Data/Raw_Data/2025' folder
+* FAFSA Completion by Subgroup Report for Horizons Partnerships.xlsx

-3. Download raw data for 2025 (& additional years as needed), as noted in the script.
+3. Download raw data for 2025 (& additional years as needed), as noted in the script and save to your local 'Horizons/1.Data/Raw_Data/2025' folder.

-4. Save the raw data to *1.Data/Raw_Data/2025_Exports* (& additional years as needed).
+5. Save the raw data to *1.Data/Raw_Data/2025_Exports* (& additional years as needed).

 6. Update the current year in the script.
 Update the base directory in the script to match yours. *If needing to run multiple years (2025, + 2026, etc) use the script to run one year at a time to properly build prior year data sets.*